WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - `$arity` is required to be at most 1.

-**Validation Algorithm:**
- - For each depth in the table and `$default`, the sequence of all but the last type in the operand sequence is [merged] into the control-flow stack entry that depth from the top.

 > This instruction serves the role of what is sometimes called a ["jump table"] in other languages.
 "Branch" is used here instead to emphasize the commonality with the other branch instructions.